cullylarson/phugly/readme.md

-# Phugly

-> A curried functional programming library for PHP.
+# Phugly: A curried functional programming library for PHP

-Functional programming in PHP is pretty ugly, but at least it's possible.
+> Functional programming in PHP is pretty ugly, but at least it's possible.

 ### Install dependencies